1. Low recovery rate: Where does the DNA go?

 Solution: Before use, make sure that ethanol has been added to the MW bottle in proportion.

-Problem: The pH value of the elution buffer is inappropriate or the volume is too small, which affects the dissociation of DNA from the membrane.
+Problem: The pH value of the elution buffer is inappropriate or the volume is too small, affecting the dissociation of DNA from the membrane.

 solve: